marc-obrien/Authly/README.md

 # Authly
-React Auth app with JWT tokens.
+React Auth app with JWT tokens and using Semantic-UI.